 Can I arrive early on the day the retreat begins or stay later after the retreat ends?

 An early arrival is tricky because check-in will not be set up until 2pm, but we will do our best to accommodate your travel schedule.
-A late departure is definitely possible.
-You are welcome to inquire about staying extra nights at a discounted rate or staying extra hours if you are catching a later flight.
-There are also many wonderful restaurants and cafes nearby to hang out, or if you would like to extend your stay in the high desert beyond what we can provide, then Brad, our Hospitality Manager, will be happy to direct you to beautiful Airbnbs that he manages.
-Please let us know if we can assist you.
+And YES you can stay an extra night!
+The charge is $100 per person.
+You are more than welcome to upgrade your room if there is one available, and you can invite someone who did not particpate in the retreat to join you for that night's stay, too.
+Whether you stay in separate rooms or share a room, it is $100 per person.
+You are welcome to inquire about staying extra hours if you are catching a later flight.
+If you would like to extend your stay in the High Desert beyond what we can provide, then Brad, our Hospitality Manager, will be happy to direct you to a beautiful Airbnb that he manages.

 How much does the retreat cost?